lunaticthinker/lunaticthinker.github.io/content/posts/2024-06-15-what-are-coding-principles.md

   | Mutation Score | Quality of tests beyond raw coverage. |
   | Review Latency | Organizational friction; rising suggests clarity issues. |

-## 3. YAGNI (You Aren’t Gonna Need It)
+## 3. YAGNI (You Aren't Gonna Need It)

-I refuse to build abstractions until real variation shows up; unused scaffolding is just future drag.
+I've learned this the hard way: don't build abstractions until you actually need them.
+Real variation should drive your design choices, not hypothetical future scenarios.
+Unused scaffolding isn't preparation—it's technical debt waiting to confuse someone.

-Indicators:
+Signs you're over-engineering:

-- Interfaces with a single implementation.
+- Interfaces with only one implementation and no concrete plans for more.
-- Dormant feature flags / toggles.
+- Feature flags sitting dormant in the codebase.
-- Generic base types without consumers.
+- Generic base types with zero consumers.

-Practice:
+What works for me:

-1. Implement for current, confirmed requirements.
+1. Build for the requirements you have now, not the ones you imagine.
-2. Introduce pattern only after distinct variants appear.
+2. Introduce patterns only after you've seen the variation appear at least twice.
-3. Cull unused scaffolding periodically.
+3. Regularly prune unused abstractions—they age poorly.

 Example (TypeScript):